Jemoka/blag/content/posts/KBhnsm_proposal.md

 draft = false
 +++

+"Doing NSM analysis is a demanding process and there is no mechanical procedure for it.
+Published explications have often been through a dozen or more iterations over several months" --- (<a href="#citeproc_bib_item_9">Heine, Narrog, and Goddard 2015</a>)

 ## Approach and XD {#approach-and-xd}

-"Doing NSM analysis is a demanding process and there is no mechanical procedure for it.
-Published explications have often been through a dozen or more iterations over several months" --- Goddard 2015

 ### Introduction and Background {#introduction-and-background}